A few years ago I wrote the article

 Patel's blog on

-.
+social media marketing.
 In his blog he covers a lot more than social media

 as an SEO tool but I won't get into that in this article.